JimMarshall35/2DFarmingRPG/StardewDocs/docs/UI.md

 </backgroundbox>
 ```

-These attributes all refer to to methods on the viewmodel object:
+These attributes all refer to to methods on the viewmodel object, which can be optionally implemented (example use case showing the partial implementation of a button):

 ```lua
 -- viewmodel...